Daryn Pittman

-Daryn Pittman (born August 29, 1978) is an American retired professional racing driver.
-Winner of the 2008 Kings Royal and 2013 champion of the World of Outlaws Sprint Car Series, he retired following the 2020 season.
+Daryn Pittman (born August 29, 1978) is an American semi-retired professional racing driver.
+Winner of the 2008 Kings Royal and 2013 champion of the World of Outlaws Sprint Car Series, he retired from full time competition following the 2020 season.

 Racing career

 Pittman started his sprint car career in 1996.
 He raced in the American Sprint Car Series before moving to full-time competition in the World of Outlaws Sprint Car Series starting in 1999.
 After two years in the series, Pittman made a late decision to pursue the World of Outlaws Gumout Racing Series championship in 2001, after a poor start on the national tour; he wound up winning the support series' season title.

 Racing in Australia during the winter of 2002–2003, Pittman won the World Series Sprintcars championship, becoming the only American to do so; he was also named that season's Australian Sprint Poll Driver of the Year.
 2006 saw Pittman win his first Gold Cup at Silver Dollar Speedway.

 Driving for Titan Racing USA, Pittman won the 2008 Kings Royal at Eldora Speedway, beating Jason Meyers and Chad Kemenah to capture the prestigious event.

 In 2009, Pittman dropped off the WoO national tour and spent the next four years racing in regional series in Pennsylvania.
 He won the 2010 Keystone Cup Sprint Car Series championship, and in 2012 claimed the All Star Circuit of Champions Eastern Region title, racing for Heffner Motorsports.